framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 Route matches are case-sensitive unless you set `routesCaseSensitive` to `false` in the FW/1 configuration.

 The keyword `"$RESOURCES"` can be used as a shorthand way of specifying resource routes: `{ "$RESOURCES" = "dogs,cats,hamsters,gerbils" }`.
 FW/1 will interpret this as if you had specified a standard set of routes for each of the listed resources.
-For example, for the resource "dogs", FW/1 will parse the following routes:
+For example, for the resource `"dogs"`, FW/1 will parse the following routes:

     { "$GET/dogs/$" = "/dogs/default" },
     { "$GET/dogs/new/$" = "/dogs/new" },